susesKaninchen/OnlyFeet/README.md

 - Change audio sample rate/length via `AUDIO_FS` and `AUDIO_SEC`
 - Tweak IMU FIFO sample rate/dividers in `setupIMU()`
 - Change microSD CS or mic pins in the constants at the top of `src/main.cpp`
+- Adjust task priorities, stack sizes, and queue lengths in the configuration section of `src/main.cpp`.

 ## Troubleshooting
 - SD init fails: confirm wiring and card format (FAT32), check `CS=GPIO21`, try a different card